edugon/docker-utilities/README.md

 Please enter your choice:
 ``

-> Not tested with native Docker running in Unix environment.
+> Not tested in Unix environments.